yelghali/green-software-patterns-old-personal/patterns/time-shift-recurrent-jobs.md

 the recurrent Job to be time shifted, has a flexible time window for scheduling, which allows variation on time to reduce (I).

 ## Pros & Cons
-- **PRO**: Applications / workloads can benefit from time shifting at the Platform Operating level, without require change to their code.
+- **PRO**: Applications / workloads can benefit from time shifting at the Platform Operating level, without requiring change to their code.
 - **CON**: scheduling constraints for batchs or Crons, with several dependencies.